Benefits

 Clinical trials

 Independent head-to-head clinical trials directly comparing marine and bovine collagen at matched doses are limited.
-Industry-funded comparisons consistently favor marine; independent reviews suggest the bioavailability difference is real but doesn't translate to dramatically different clinical outcomes at typical supplemental doses.
+Industry-funded comparisons consistently favor marine collagen for absorption and outcomes; independent reviews suggest the practical clinical difference is smaller than marketing claims.
+The faster absorption is real but doesn't consistently translate to proportionally better skin or hair outcomes.